 MyCUInfo is your student portal.
 It will guide you step by step through the New Student Welcome Experience, where you can complete the Online Experience, sign up for Welcome Days, find your advisor, learn your enrollment dates and register for classes.
 MyCUInfo will also serve as your go-to-place to conduct campus business throughout your time at CU Boulder.
 Log in with your CU Boulder username and IdentiKey password.

 The Online Experience will be available November 6.

 Before you can register for classes, you must complete the required online orientation program.
 The Online Experience will provide you with the information you need about succeeding as a student, registering for classes, working with an advisor and accessing campus resources.
 You must complete the Online Experience before you can register for classes.

 Within the Online Experience, you will complete Challenges to unlock rewards, work through content to move on to the next section, and most importantly unlock your access to enroll in classes.

 You will need your CU Login Name and IdentiKey Password to access the material.

-The New Student Welcome Day on January 12 is a one-day program you can choose to attend as an additional part of your new student welcome experience.
+The New Student Welcome Day on January 11, 2018 is a one-day program you can choose to attend as an additional part of your new student welcome experience.
 While optional for all incoming students, we encourage you to join us on campus to connect with academic advisors, faculty, current CU Boulder students, and the departments that will support you and your family as new members of our community.
 There is no cost to attend.
 Registration will open in early November.

 Before you can register for classes, there are a few preregistration items that you need to complete including updating your contact information, accepting tuition and fee agreement, applying for and authorize the College Opportunity Fund (Colorado Residents Only) and selecting student opportunities.
 Log into MyCUInfo to complete.